Cross Infection Control

 In the human mouth, there are several hundreds of infectious microorganisms, namely, bacteria and viruses with HIV and Coronavirus as examples.

-One of commonest forms of pathogen transmission in dentistry is through the use of instruments and the equipment.
+One of the commonest forms of pathogen transmission in dentistry is through the use of instruments and equipment, making proper cleaning of dental instruments and effective dental disinfection essential.
 To help reduce these risks, we have taken several measures;

-3- As much as possible, although it has much higher costs, we only use disposable materials and equipments, so nothing is shared between the patients, substantially reducing the risk of cross infection.
+As much as possible, although it involves higher costs, we use disposable materials and equipment, so nothing is shared between patients, substantially reducing the risk of cross infection and supporting strict cross infection control in dentistry.

 These are some of the measures we have taken to ensure the highest standard of cross infection control in our dental clinic.